 A dental hygienist is a person who has completed either a two or four-year degree or training program.
 Exact qualifications vary from state to state.
-They are trained to perform many dental procedures including cleanings, x-rays, and applying sealants.
-When you go to see your dentist for a routine cleaning the dental hygienist may be the one who performs the services instead of the dentist.
+They are trained to perform many dental procedures, including cleanings, x-rays, and applying sealants.
+When you go to see your dentist for a routine cleaning, the dental hygienist may be the one who performs the services instead of the dentist.
 They are empowered to provide these services within the scope of their license and state regulations.

-Both the hygienist and the assistant are involved in patient screening and often work together as team to ensure the patient experience is positive.
+Both the hygienist and the assistant are involved in patient screening and often work together as a team to ensure the patient experience is positive.
 A hygienist must be a team player and is an integral part of any dental office.
 Apart from the technical skills that you must master, you must also have excellent communication skills to be an ideal candidate for this position.

 Dental hygiene is an exciting and quickly expanding profession.
 It’s the perfect way to combine a passion for helping people with a love of science.